Skip to main content

 Reimbursement Requests

-Except for excess Title IV federal funds, any credit balance left on a student account is applied to future charges unless the student requests a reimbursement check by signing a Reimbursement Request Form.
+Except for excess Title IV federal funds, any credit balance left on a student account is applied to future charges unless the student requests a reimbursement check by completing a Reimbursement Request Form.
 Excess Title IV federal funds are automatically released to the student and/or parent borrower under federal student aid regulations.

 Reimbursement Check